top of page

 OUR TEAM

-HSDT is operated by a team of six experienced volunteers with a wide range of skills all of whom have conducted fieldwork on HSDT programs.
-Trustees set objectives and strategies, selecting programs, agreeing deliverables and measuring performance in the long term.
+HSDT is operated by a team of experienced volunteers with a wide range of skills all of whom have conducted fieldwork on HSDT programmes.
+Trustees set objectives and strategies, selecting programmes, agreeing deliverables and measuring performance in the long term.
 None are paid - so HSDT’s operating costs are very low.

 Meet The Team: Welcome